MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/services-protocol.md

 ## Partial Update

 ### Campaign Management Partial Update
 Partial update is supported for most, but not all campaign management data objects.
 For example when updating the *Text* property of an [ExpandedTextAd](../campaign-management-service/expandedtextad.md) you need only specify the *Id* and *Text* elements.
 Read-only elements such as the ad editorial status must be left nil or empty.
-The optional elements may be left empty and their existing settings are unchanged.
+Unless otherwise documented explicitly, the optional elements may be left empty and their existing settings are unchanged.

-Partial update is not supported for targets or ad extensions.
-Any optional elements which are not sent with the update request will in effect be deleted from the respective target or extension.
+Partial update is not supported for ad extensions.
+Any optional elements which are not sent with the update request will in effect be deleted from the respective ad extension.

 ### Customer Management Partial Update
 The customer management service performs a full update of entities, so in addition to the documented required properties you must provide values for all optional properties that you do not want to be nil or empty.